Natural Resources Building

-The Natural Resources Building is a government building in Olympia, Washington that houses Washington's Department of Natural Resources, Department of Fish and Wildlife, and Department of Agriculture.
+The Natural Resources Building is a government building in Olympia, Washington that provides offices for the state's Department of Natural Resources, Department of Fish & Wildlife, Department of Agriculture, Recreation and Conservation Office, and the Puget Sound Partnership.

 The 777000 sqft structure includes 328000 sqft of office space and a 449000 sqft parking garage for 1,360 vehicles.
+The building includes a full-service cafeteria that is open to the public.

 The Natural Resources Building received an award from the Architecture and Energy Building Excellence in the Northwest Awards Program.